dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 To invite people to join a project or organization, click |plus_icon| > **Invite User** and specify the fields.

-Descriptions of the following fields may be helpful:
+You may find the following field descriptions helpful.

 .. tabularcolumns:: |l|p{9cm}|